oxcamne/oxcam/docs/event_registration.md

 When someone on the waitlist is found who can use the freed places, allocate the spaces by clearing the 'waitlist' flag.
 If it is a reservation that is entirely waitlisted, simply edit the host reservation (first row).
 In the case of a waitlisted additional guest, edit the individual waitlisted row(s).
 The member should then revisit the booking link and checkout; they will receive their confirmation when any necessary payment is completed.

 The Reservation Display includes a link to email the host member.
-You can include '\<reservation>' at the bottom of the text to include a confirmation of the registration.
+You can include [[<reservation]] at the bottom of the text to include a confirmation of the registration.
 If a payment is needed, this will show the amount and also include the payment link.